Namir50/Future_Bitcoin_Price_Predictor_Web_App/README.md

 # Future Bitcoin Price Predictor Web App

 ## Overview
 This project is a **Bitcoin price predictor** that uses **Random Forest Regressor** to predict the price of Bitcoin on specific user input future date.
 The model analyzes historical data and makes predictions based on trends, helping users maximize their gains in bitcoin trading.
-The prices are converted to **Indian Rupees (INR)**.
+The prices are converted to **Indian Rupees (INR)** as well.

 ![Project Overview](https://drive.google.com/uc?export=view&id=1mdYJ7JGjz2D9K1FEMF1OZzQBFa4SMtBH)